 The prostate is a male organ that rests beneath the bladder – here, and it wraps around the urethra.
 The urethra is the urinary tract region that connects the bladder to the tip of the penis.

 Benign prostatic hyperplasia is caused by progressive enlargement of the prostate gland.
 It generally affects older men.
 Testosterone is converted into dihydrotestosterone (DHT) in tissues such as the prostate and scalp tissue.
 The enzyme 5-alpha reductase performs this.
 DHT acts on prostate tissue to promote its enlargement.
 As the prostate enlarges, it becomes more difficult for urine to travel from the bladder out of the penis.
 The prostate constricts the urethra.

 When urethral constriction becomes severe enough, patients may retain urine in the bladder and have a higher risk of developing urinary tract infections.
 Sometimes patients develop severe urinary retention that results in kidney injury.
 This often requires placement of a Foley catheter or emergency placement of a suprapubic catheter to relieve bladder pressure.

 How Common is Benign Prostatic Hyperplasia (BPH)?

-Benign prostatic hyperplasia is an extremely common condition that is frequently evaluated in the primary care clinic.
+Benign prostatic hyperplasia is a widespread condition that is frequently evaluated in the primary care clinic.
 This disease often requires referral to a urology specialist.

-Its prevalence is increasing due to the rise of elderly men in the United States.
-It affects about 25% of American men in their 50s, 33% of men in their 60s, and 50% of men age 80 or older.
+Its prevalence is increasing due to the rise of older men in the United States.
+It affects about 50% of American men in their 50s and 80% of men age 80 or older.

 Signs and Symptoms

-Benign prostatic hyperplasia primary causes urinary symptoms.
+Benign prostatic hyperplasia primarily causes urinary symptoms.
 The most common symptoms include: